 You have to remember that a bank is offering you a service in exchange for charging you fees.
 You are paying them for service!
 You don’t owe them anything, and they should be privileged to have your custom.

 You don’t need to stay loyal to a bank.
 Do you think that they will stay loyal to you?
 That if makers turn they will be loyal and won’t foreclose on your house.
-Banks deal with so many people, that the individual person, you, are a number to them.
+Banks deal with so many people that you are a number to them.
 Remember that customer number you are given.
 That is how they see you, as a number in their system, not a complex person.

 Why would you need to change banks?